consoledotdev/home/content/advertise/_index.md

       - Console collaborated with Teleport to promote the launch of Teleport 8, a remote access management tool.
-Targeting a technical audience, Console coordinated a campaign to complement their other marketing channels which saw us interview with CEO, Ev Kontsevoy and promote a launch post about the product launch.
+Targeting a technical audience, Console coordinated a campaign to complement their other marketing channels which saw us interview with CEO, Ev Kontsevoy, and promote a launch post about the product launch.
 Thanks to our engaged developer audience, we were able to deliver a high volume of developers interested in the launch.